SQream/sqream_docs/third_party_tools/client_drivers/cpp/index.rst

 Modify the ``-I`` and ``-L`` arguments to match the ``.so`` library and ``.h`` file if they are in another directory.

-Creating a table and inserting values
+Creating a Table and Inserting Values
 --------------------------------------------

 Download this file by right clicking and saving to your computer :download:`insert_test.cpp <insert_test.cpp>`.